VedvyasKumar/FILE-MANAGEMENT-TOOL/README.md

 COMPANY NAME:CODETECH IT SOLUTION

-NAME VEDVYAS KUMAR
+NAME: VEDVYAS KUMAR

   INTERN ID:CT04DF160

 DOMAIN:C++

 MENTOR:NEELA SANTOSH

 #DESCRIPTION

 C++ File Management Program – Description and Concepts This C++ program is a simple yet functional file management tool that allows users to perform three key operations on text files: writing, reading, and appending data.
 It utilizes fundamental file handling concepts in C++, combined with basic input/output operations, to create a console-based application.
 This type of program is commonly used in real-world applications where managing data through file storage is essential.